Kanaka Creek is a fair-sized Metro Vancouver regional park. Located in Maple Ridge, it stretches from the Fraser River up to Dewdney Trunk Road.

 For an idea of what the park looks like near the Fraser River, check out the following video.
 It was taken in late spring at the area of the park between the Lougheed Highway and the river.

 The video begins not far from the parking lot by the highway.
 It follows the path down to the river.
 Along the way the people in the video pass a lookout structure with views of Kanaka Creek.
 It’s just a short walk from there down to the Fraser River.

 The group in the video heads southeast along the Fraser River for a short ways.
 This part of the path is wide open with the river on one side.
 It can get hot here in the summer on sunny days.
 On the other side of the water from here is Derby Reach Regional Park in Langley.

 Shortly after, the group retraces its steps before heading northwest along the slightly narrower trail through the forest towards an old dock structure and a bridge.
-From there they walk in a loop through the forest, return over the bridge and then head back towards the start of their hike.
+From there the group walks in a loop through the forest, returns over the bridge and then heads back towards the start of the hike.

 As you’ll see in the video, this part of the park is very pretty.
 The trails are flat and easy to walk along.
 The scenery all around is beautiful.
 It’s a nice spot for a leisurely walk.
 Dogs love it too!

 Cliff Falls and the Hatchery